Dr Disrespect offering early access to Midnight Society game with NFT purchase

-After launching his video game studio last December, Dr Disrespect has seemingly been busy crafting a marketing strategy for his first game.
+After launching his video game studio last December, Dr Disrespect has seemingly been busy crafting a marketing strategy for the company’s first game.
 The Doc is now selling early access passes to game builds with the Founders Pass exclusive.

 Each purchase of the Founders Pass gains access to an avatar picture solely owned by the user and is tradeable on a variety of NFT marketplaces.
 This avatar will feature a unique visor-wearing character with a variable weapon, background, and more.
 This doesn’t grant any additional benefits in any future game, however.